Updated on 2026-06-09 GMT+08:00

 5. After confirming the parameter settings, click Submit.

 Switch to the notebook instance list.
 The notebook instance is being created.
-It will take several minutes when its status changes to Running.
+It will take several minutes before its status changes to Running.
 Then, the notebook instance is created.

 6. In the notebook instance list, click the instance name.
 On the instance details page that is displayed, view the instance configuration.

-On the Storage tab page, click Mount Storage to mount an OBS parallel file system to the instance for reading data.
+In the Storage tab, click Mount Storage to mount an OBS parallel file system to the instance for reading data.
 For details, see Dynamically Mounting an OBS Parallel File System.

 If an EVS disk is used, click Expansion on the right of Storage Capacity to dynamically expand the EVS disk capacity.
 For details, see Dynamically Expanding EVS Disk Capacity.